Development FAQ

 I checked out Haiku and it fails to build.
 What can I do?

 Make sure your OS is a build platform supported by the Haiku build system.
-Make sure you're using the right (versions of the) build tools, and make sure you invoked the configure script and jam correctly (See Getting Started for more information).
-If everything is as it is supposed to be, report the problem in our bug reporting system.
+Make sure you're using the right (versions of the) build tools, and make sure you invoked the configure script and jam correctly (see Getting Started for more information).
+If everything is as it is supposed to be, report the problem to the Haiku Development Mailing List.
+Please, do not report build problems to Trac. [top]

 I want to port something for integration into the official sources.
 What components and licenses are acceptable?

-While the Haiku source tree contains several ported applications, we try to include only essentials (bash, GNU command line tools, and the debugger gdb certainly are).
-For most other applications it is preferable that their Haiku port is maintained in the original vendor's source repository.
+The Haiku source tree has very few ported applications, and with the advent of package management, even these are being migrated out of the tree.
+For most applications it is preferable that their Haiku port is maintained in the original vendor's source repository.
 Third party libraries are usually only included when they are used by components (applications, libraries) we consider essential.
-Kernel drivers for hardware support, on the other hand, are almost always welcome.
+Kernel drivers for hardware support, on the other hand, are almost always welcome. [top]

-We generally only accept contributions governed by a free license (cf. the FSF's definition of free software), ideally Haiku's license (also known as MIT license).
+We generally only accept contributions governed by a free license (cf. the FSF's definition of free software), ideally the MIT license.
 While for applications, kernel drivers, and most add-ons, the only further restriction is that the license does not contain special conditions we cannot or do not want to accept (like the so called "advertising clause" in an older BSD license version).
-For integral parts of the OS (like the kernel, and libraries providing the public API such as libbe); however, we reject contributions governed by an "infectious" license (e.g. the GPL), i.e. one that would require us to re-license adjacent code.
-At the moment an exception is libroot, which uses a significant amount of code stemming from the LGPL-licensed glibc.
+For integral parts of the OS (like the kernel, and libraries providing the public API such as libbe) however, we reject contributions governed by an "infectious" license (e.g. the GPL), i.e. one that would require us to re-license adjacent code.
+At the moment an exception is libroot, which uses a significant amount of code stemming from the LGPL-licensed glibc. [top]

 I want to port my BeOS application/driver to Haiku.
 What do I need to do?